stefb69/cloud_ddns/README.md

 PRE-REQUISITES
 --------------

-1. Deploy a Centos/RHEL 6.5 instance for the DNS.
+1. Deploy a Ubuntu 18.04 instance for the DNS.
 It should be sufficient to choose a smaller flavor like “n1.small”.

-2. Add a Floating IP
+2. Add a Floating IP (optional)

 3. Setup security group rules for the DNS instance.
 The following ports should be open: TCP 22 (SSH), TCP 53 and UDP 53 (for DNS).